ChaoticWolf/OGXboxSoundtrackEditor/README.md

 * Add WMA files to a soundtrack
 * Convert MP3, WAV, FLAC, and M4A files and add to a soundtrack
 * Ability to choose bitrate
-* Choose which partition music is loaded from and saved to (E, F, and G)
+* Choose which partition (E, F, or G) and drive (HDD 1 or HDD 2) music is loaded from and saved to
-* Patch games to load music from the F or G partition
+* Patch games to load music from the F or G partition and from HDD 2
 * Backup music database to .ZIP file
 * Restore music to Xbox from .ZIP file
 * Xbox 360 backwards compatibility support